Secondary school hit by concrete crisis now ‘one of top on list for rebuild’

 There is now a “road map” in place to get the 1,490 pupils at St Leonard’s Catholic School in Durham back into face-to-face lessons after half-term, using the parts of the existing site deemed safe, temporary classrooms and the 19th century former seminary Ushaw College.

-Parents held a demonstration of support for staff and the school, which is regularly one of the top performing state schools at GCSE in the North East, for the visit of schools minister Baroness Barran on Wednesday morning.
+Parents held a demonstration of support for staff and the school, which is regularly one of the top performing state schools at GCSE in the North East, for the visit of schools minister Baroness Barran on Wednesday.

 Since the start of school some year groups have only been allowed into school for one day a week of face-to-face teaching, with the other four days taught remotely online.